giuluck/maxcorr/README.md

-## HGR: A Package for Fairness with Continuous Attributes using the Hirschfeld–Gebelein–Rényi Coefficient
+## cFair: A Package for Fairness with Continuous Attributes